-At the end of the tunnel you find the entrance to a deep cave.
-Pray at the small shrine on your left before heading towards Nirvana at the end of the cave after a 10-minute walk along a dark track with bridges crossing a river.
-Heaven is symbolized by two Buddha statues (one sitting and one standing) at the end of the cave.
+At the end of the tunnel, you'll find the entrance to a deep cave.
+Pray at the small shrine on your left before heading towards Nirvana at the end of the cave, after a 10-minute walk along a dark track with bridges crossing a river.
+Heaven is symbolized by 2 Buddha statues (one sitting and one standing) at the end of the cave.

-Buddhist Hell (Naraka in Sanskrit, Na Rok in Thai) awaits you, if you do not follow the five precepts of Buddhism during your life:
+Buddhist Hell (Naraka in Sanskrit and Na Rok in Thai) awaits you if you do not follow the 5 precepts of Buddhism during your life:

 • Abstain from taking life (thou shall not kill).

 • Abstain from taking what is not given (thou shall not steal).

 • Abstain from sexual misconduct (thou shall not commit adultery).

 • Abstain from false speech (thou shall not lie).

 • Abstain from fermented drink that causes heedlessness (eschew drunkenness).

 Wat Tham Ta Pan can be really scary and is not recommended for young children.
 Scenes showing torture applied to sinners according to their sins are vivid and straightforward and leave no space to the imagination.